 All of the residence halls offer network access to students in each room.
-With a wired or wireless connection to the UNK network, students who have their own computers can access campus computing resources and the Internet from their residence hall room.
+With a wired or wireless connection to the UNK network, students can access campus computing resources and the Internet from their residence hall room.

 Two sets of guidelines, the University of Nebraska Policy for Responsible Use of University Computers and Information Systems and Guidelines for the Use of Information Technology Resources at the University of Nebraska at Kearney, apply to faculty, staff and students at UNK.

 Institutional Review Board